 Being creative can be tough when bad news abounds.
 Yet taking the creative, challenging coach role through turbulence is a hero’s journey that matters greatly as we recover and build anew.

-My colleague, Liz Guthridge, wrote a helpful post about the Trusted Advisor role in supporting the work of leaders at all levels, outlining what we covered in our session at ACMP Las Vegas last year that is still instructive today.
-An excerpt:
+My colleague, Liz Guthridge, wrote a helpful post about the Trusted Advisor role in supporting the work of leaders at all levels, outlining what we covered in our session at a change conference last year that is still instructive today:

 [Liz] re-read David Maister’s tips, primarily from his book, The Trusted Advisor…[a] 2000 classic. …Some favorite things:

 - “I am not the center of the universe.”